pajtai/site-builder/README.md

 # Site-builder

 Works but experimental at the the moment.
+Meant to be a fast but extremely flexible way to create a site.

 This allows you to build a static site using mongo.